 By NANCY WHITE

 JM Special Writer

 Falkland, one of the few

-emaining really old houses
+remaining really old houses

-a Prince William County,
+in Prince William County,

 the estate of John Hill Carter

-those original 2,039-acre

-elantation was once part of whose original 2,039-acre plantation was once part of Cloverland, is to be divided and offered for sale.
-The transaction is being handled by former Prince William County Supervisor Robert W. Alvey and his copartners, George Kelly and E.R.
-Conner Jr. Falkland dates back to the 1800s.
-The completely
+whose original 2 (39)acres whose original 2,039-acre whose original 2,033-acre plantation was once part of Cloverland, is to be divided and offered for sale.
+The transaction is being handled by former Prince William County Supervisor Robert y former Frince William founty Supervisor Robert V. Alvey and his co-artners, George Kelly and C.R.
+Conner Jr. Falkland dates back to the

-Falkland dates back to the 1800s.
+Faikland dates back to the 1800s.
 The completely restored mansion including horse stables, pond, cottage and 52 acres will be sold as one package.
 The remaining acreage is to be divided probably into 40 lots none less than five acres.
-Included are some very secluded lots up to 100 acres depending upon where septic tank drainfields can be located.
+Included are some very secluded lots up some very secluded lots up to 100 acres depending upon where septic tank drainwhere septic tank drain-fields can be located.